How to find true love that lasts with personality science?

 Mastering Jungian Typology: A Deep Dive with Michael Pierce

 Hello personality enthusiasts!
 We had the honor to be able to have Michael Pierce to do a public session for the Singapore Typology Community.
 Michael Pierce is a Jungian researcher and well-known figure online with his substantial work published under the book “Motes and Beams”.
-I hope his beautiful analogies and philosophical analysis can help many MBTI beginner to move from simple personality quizzes to the beautifully nuanced world of Jungian Typology.
+I hope his beautiful analogies and philosophical analysis can help many beginners to move from simple personality quizzes to the beautifully nuanced world of Jungian Typology.

 If you like Michael, check out his popular YouTube channel @MichaelPiercePhilosophy or purchase his book at http://subjectobjectmichaelpierce.blog